Gadisaka/Hotel-Management-System-Backend/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

+feel free to reach out for any suggestions : gadisaka@gmail.com

 ## License